Reductions and reliefs

 Transitional relief scheme

+To support ratepayers facing large bill increases at the revaluation, which takes effect from 1 April 2026, the government has introduced a new three- year Transitional Relief scheme.
 Transitional relief limits how much your bill can change each year as a result of the business rates revaluation.
-This means that increases in your bill will be phased in gradually, if you are eligible.
-The most recent revaluation (Revaluation 2023) is effective from 1 April 2023.
-Read more information about Revaluation 2023 on GOV.UK.
+This means that increases in your bill will be phased in gradually if you are eligible.
+For more information on Revaluation 2026 go to GOV.UK.

-From the 2023 to 2024 tax year you will get transitional relief if your property is in England and your Business Rates go up by more than a certain amount.
+Transitional Relief caps the amount that bills increase by if your Business Rates go up by a certain amount.
 Your bill will be adjusted automatically if you are eligible.

-If your bill is increasing from 1 April 2023, the limits are as follows
+If your bill is increasing from 1 April 2026 to 31 March 2029, the limits are as follows:

 We will automatically calculate any transitional arrangement against your business rates bill - there is no need to apply for it.